-We are inspired to grow a range of different foods at 10 Acres farm – some familiar, some new, always unique and nutritious.
-Our vegetables are mainly grown from heirloom seed and are selected for their outstanding flavours and nutrients, their suitability to our West Coast climate, and visual appeal.
+We are inspired to grow a range of different foods at 10 Acres Farm – some familiar, some new, always unique and nutritious.
+Our vegetables are mainly grown from heirloom seeds and are selected for their outstanding flavours and nutrient value, their suitability to our West Coast climate, and visual appeal.
 When possible, we source from small Canadian seed businesses, from varieties that have passed through family generations.

-All animals on the farm are grass pastured; this diet is supplemented with non GMO feed, spent grains and vegetable trim from the kitchen at 10 Acres Bistro, Kitchen + Commons.
-We currently raise heritage chickens and ducks for eggs, as well as turkeys, pigs and ducks for meat.
+All animals on the farm are grass pastured; this diet is supplemented with non GMO feed, spent grains from Swan’s Brewpub and vegetable trim from the kitchens at 10 Acres Bistro, Kitchen + Commons.